CACI-International/ergo/ergo/README.md

 * Add work recording to script.
 * Either deconstruction with `match`.
 * Add value dependency tree print to help debug consistency issues.
-* Support using ancestor `workspace.ergo` as root of the storage directory.